I am Julie MacAdam. I don’t just believe these tools work but know they do on a personal level. They have, and continue to, transform my life.

 - Navigating life issues in creative and embodied ways, so you can trust the resources within yourself and experience shifts.

-- Working in real time, so we don’t just talk about it but feel through it.
+- Working in real time, so we don’t only talk about it but anchor it.

 - Honoring complexity and nuance, so you can cultivate a relationship with the mess, the grit, the paradox.

-- Attending to more than the thinking mind alone, so that you can learn other ways of knowing and being with yourself.
+- Attending to more than the thinking mind alone, because there are other ways of knowing and being with yourself.

 - Working slowly, with thorough attentiveness, so you don’t have to have a dramatic change to recognize newness.

-- Embracing the power of a transdisciplinary approach where more than one therapeutic modality is used, so that you are equipped with a full toolbox.
+- Embracing the power of a transdisciplinary approach where more than one therapeutic modality is used, because we too contain multitudes.

 - You, over time, seeing and feeling the changes that you desire, so that you feel empowered to keep going.